meh/reagent/README.md

 end
 ```

-This more complex example is the implementation of a full-blown `gen_server`
+This is the implementation of a full-blown `gen_server` based echo server
-based echo server (which is obviously overkill); as with the simpler example
+(which is obviously overkill).

-you just start it with `Reagent.start Echo, port: 8080`.
+As with the simple example you just start it with `Reagent.start Echo, port:

-You can also define `accept/1` which gets called with the `Reagent.Listener`
-and allows you more fine grained socket acception.
+8080`.